santander22/little_webpack/README.md

-# a web compiled by webpack
+# a simple web compiled by webpack